Gloria Neil

-Gloria Neil (born January 13, 1941) is an American television and film actress.
+Gloria Neil is an American television and film actress.
 She is best known for her roles on The Man from U.N.C.L.E. and The Beverly Hillbillies, as well as the 1960s-era films The Beach Girls and the Monster and The Karate Killers.

 Early life

 Born in Phoenix, Arizona, Neil moved to Palm Springs, California in her early childhood.
 Her initial recognition came as a beauty contest participant.
 After serving as a California runner-up in the 1958 Miss Universe competition and as the 1959 Junior Rose Bowl Queen, she worked as a model, ultimately coming to the attention of Universal Studios, which signed her to an acting contract in 1960.

 Career

 Blonde, blue-eyed and petite, Neil made a reputation as an ingenue, notable for her ability to shift rapidly from a "girl next door" persona to that of a seductress.
 She was first cast in the role of the effervescent "Melvin" in The Lively Ones, a summer replacement comedy/variety show starring Vic Damone.
 The Lively Ones aired on NBC from July 26, 1962 to September 12, 1963, before giving up its slot to the comedy Hazel.
 The show received Emmy nominations as Outstanding Musical Program and for Outstanding Electronic Camerawork both seasons it aired.
 This was followed by a 1964 episode of The Dick Van Dyke Show in which she was cast as "Laura #2" alongside Mary Tyler Moore's Laura Petrie character and Rob Petrie, played by Dick Van Dyke.